alejandrosejas/alejandrosejas/README.md

 ## I'm a Software Quality Assurance Engineer!!

-- 🔭 I love to learn new stuff: [Become A VS Code SuperHero!][course]!
+- 🔭 I love to learn new stuff
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other software testers
 - 🥅 2021 Goals: Learn and improve my Automation skills